LAST UPDATED: April 25, 2019

 Spray Wax Pricing

 - Under $10: The best spray wax for cars doesn't need to be expensive.
-You can find several products in this price range that works very effectively and provide a deep shine.
+You can find several products in this price range that work very effectively and provide a nice, deep shine.

 - $10 and up: Products that cost more than $10 typically have more versatility and additional offerings such as plant-based ingredients that are earth friendly.

 Some easy car wax products are solely intended to be applied to a paint finish.
-Others can be used on car or truck windows, headlights, plastic trim, and rims.
-You need to decide if you want one product to do multiple things, or if you want to have separate products for cleaning the car’s paint, windows, and so on.
+Others can be used on car or truck windows, headlights, plastic trim, and rims as well.
+You need to decide if you want one product to do multiple things or if you want to have separate products for cleaning the car’s paint, windows, etc.

 We're deluged on a daily basis with chemical-based products, and car care brands are no exception.
 Fortunately, some of the best spray waxes are non-toxic and eco-friendly.
 They are made with bio-based ingredients from plants, which are better for the environment and your health.
 If living green is important, look for products that are eco-friendly.